moodle/devdocs/general/development/tools/behat/index.md

 ## Objective

 The aim of this integration is to allow Moodle components to have its own set of features and step definitions.
-This allows us to periodically execute sets of tests to detect regressions and Moodle features in different environments (browsers, DBs engines, web servers ...).
+This allows us to periodically execute sets of tests to detect regressions and Moodle features in different environments (browsers, DBs engines, web servers...).
 The Moodle QA tests will be progressively rewritten according to this format to run automatically.

 ## How Behat works